sebasvila/fif/content/posts/schaublin13-paint/index.en.md

 date: 2023-01-07T10:05:00
 coverImage: "mostra-color.jpg"
 tags:
+  - machine.schaublin-13
-- schaublin-13
+  - technology.painting
-- tech.painting
+  - work.overhauling
 categories:
-- machine overhauling
-- schaublin 13
+  - machines and metalworking
 keywords:
   - Milling machine
   - Schaublin 13
   - Paint
   - Schaublin color
   - Iwata
 draft: false
 ---
 Here I face to recover the original aspect of the Schaublin 13.
 I will try to preserve original colors and distributions and, to some extent, the original coating where possible.